Marcobruni01/ACTAM-Project/README.md

 **Ambient Machine** is an interactive web-based synthesizer simulator, complete with a keyboard, pad, recorder, effects, and a visual interface for monitoring your music in real-time.
 The platform is designed to be intuitive and engaging for users of all skill levels, making it easy to explore, create, and record music inspired by various ambient environments.

-**Browser Recommendation**: For optimal performance, it is strongly recommended to use Mozilla Firefox.
-While the site may work on other browsers, Firefox ensures full compatibility and smooth operation of all features.
+**Browser Recommendation**: For optimal performance, it is strongly recommended to use Mozilla Firefox or Google Chrome.
+While the site may work on other browsers, Firefox or Google Chrome ensure full compatibility and smooth operation of all features.

 ---